zengjixiang/jina/docs/cloud-nativeness/kubernetes.md

 Executors <dockerize-exec>`.

 Next, generate Kubernetes YAML configs from the Flow.
-Notice, that this step may be a little slow, because [Executor Hub](https://cloud.jina.ai/) may adapt the image to your Jina and docarray version.
+Notice, that this step may be a little slow, because [Executor Hub](https://cloud.jina.ai/) may adapt the image to your Jina-serve and docarray version.

 ```python
 d.to_kubernetes_yaml('./k8s_deployment', k8s_namespace='custom-namespace')
 ```

-The following file structure will be generated - don't worry if it's slightly different -- there can be changes from one Jina version to another:
+The following file structure will be generated - don't worry if it's slightly different -- there can be changes from one Jina-serve version to another:

 ```
 .